 Unfortunately, this is where many opportunistic scammers try to butt in!
 By tricking patients into trying this new, magical, all-natural, herbal drug, scammers make hundreds of thousands of dollars by trading with the suffering of these patients.

 The problem is, after quitting chemotherapy and trying the new herbal medication, patients start to feel better.

 Why?
 Simply because chemo is aggressive and makes patients feel way worse than they would have felt if they didn’t get any treatment.

 Therefore, the scammers will not only be stealing the money of desperate patients, but they’ll also be steering them away from the only effective treatment of this debilitating disease.

 Chemotherapy is a very effective treatment in destroying cancer cells and limiting their metastasis.
 It is the only viable treatment in many scenarios.

-However, serious side effects usually accompany this treatment, which begs the question of whether it is always the best option.
+However, serious side effects usually accompany this treatment, which begs whether it is always the best option.

 Answering this question is not up to me.
 Discussing every option and balancing the pros/cons of each therapy with your oncologist is the best plan possible.

-If you have tried chemotherapy before, feel free to share your experience with us in the comment section below.
+If you have tried chemotherapy before, please share your experience with us in the comment section below.